noahkrem/WordleTerminal/README.md

 # Wordle Terminal

 This is a simple wordle game that can be run in the terminal.
+I'd like to credit the Replit YouTube channel for the inspiration for this project.

 ## Imports